axtk/routescape/README.md

 By default, routing relies on the entire URL.
 In this example, we've redefined this behavior to disregard the `search` and `hash` portions of the URL.

-Extending the `NavigationLocation` class gives plenty of room for customization.
+Extending the `Route` class gives plenty of room for customization.
 This approach allows in fact to go beyond the URL-based routing altogether.

 ## Converting plain links to route links